Fiserv/transfer-now/docs/debit-card-transaction.md

                         <div class="tooltiptext-info">View Limits will display the maximum amount that can be transferred.</div>
                         </div></li>
     <li>Set the date when the user wants to initiate the transaction.</li>
-    <li>Set the date when the user wants to initiate the transaction.</li>
     <li>Select the Frequency.
 To know more about Frequency, see <a href="?path=docs/transfer-durations.md">Transfer Frequencies/Duration.</a></li>
     <li>Click the <strong>Review</strong> button and review the page.</li>
     </ul>